 Woods, 33, of Metairie, who is known by the nickname “Cocomo,” was convicted as charged of three counts of second-degree murder and of being a convicted felon in possession of a firearm.

 Sitting in the front passenger seat of the 2006 Honda Accord, Wallace was struck twice.
 One of the bullets severed his spinal cord, causing an injury that would have left him paralyzed had he survived, forensic pathologist Dana Trosclair testified.
 Lott, the driver, was shot in the right side of her head.
 She and Wallace died later at a hospital.
-Bates was struck in the back of her head and died in the back seat, behind where her brother sat, according to testimony.
+The 16-year-old girl was struck in the back of her head and died in the back seat, behind where her brother sat, according to testimony.

 “You can conclude by the evidence they were killed by ambush,” Assistant District Attorney Doug Freese, prosecuting with Lynn Schiffman, told jurors.